MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/rest/ping.md

 The ping REST API is provided to allow network devices such as load balancers to verify simple network responsiveness of the cluster's stateless front-end components.
-When a GET verb is applied to this endpoint the cluster responds by returing a 200 OK HTTP response.
-The REST API is unauthenticated (theh caller does not need to send an HTTP `Authorization` header).
+When a GET verb is applied to this endpoint the cluster responds by returning a 200 OK HTTP response.
+The REST API is unauthenticated (the caller does not need to send an HTTP `Authorization` header).

 - Path: `/v1/rest/ping`